 Because its networks are decentralized and contain severely low fault tolerance, blockchain can track, record, and share data between several parties in real time.
 The result is a solution perfectly suited to follow a product at every stage of production and enable companies to make smarter decisions surrounding it.

 Responsible sourcing, sustainability, and transparent business practices are becoming prominent elements of consumer buying decisions, but these values often clash with the realities of a convoluted supply chain.
-Blockchain governance, however, offers a new way to satisfy customer demands and create more sustainable business practices simultaneously.
+Additionally, Blockchain governance, offers a new way to satisfy customer demands and create more sustainable business practices simultaneously.

 Blockchain governance is distinctive in its ability to inject transparency and visibility into every step of a product’s life cycle.
 From production to consumer velocity, blockchain can monitor everything.
 This increased clarity makes it easier for producers, farmers, and manufacturers to know exactly what’s required of them every step of the way.